saikorlam/Alchol-consumption-Python-Project-/README.md

 Predictable Question:

-1) How the parenting affects grade and walc affects the grade
+1) How the parenting affects grade and walc affects the grades
-2) How walc affect rade
+2) How walc affect grades
-3)how weekend alchohol consumptio affect grade
+3) How weekend alchohol consumption affect grades
-4) how romantic life affects grade
+4) How romantic life affects grades
-5) how mother education affect grade
+5) How mother education affect grades
-6)how father education affect grade
+6) How father education affect grades
 7) Palce of living affect grades ?
-8) student health affects grades ?
+8) Student health affects grades ?
-9)Does the desire to get higher education influence the final grades?
+9) Does the desire to get higher education influence the final grades?
-10) Internet affects grades ?
+10)Internet affects grades ?
-11) Parents profession affects grades ?
+11)Parents profession affects grades ?